NibbleByte/UnityWiseTiming/README.md

 * Can't manually tick the coroutines when you want.
 * Can't iterate or inspect coroutines - there is no API available to do this.

-Example usage: imagine that your game has simple logic that doesn't rely on physics (`FixedUpdate()`).
+Example usage: imagine that your game has simple logic.
 If you want to have a replay functionality, you can just record the input and deltaTime each frame - this will be enough information to reproduce the recorded playthrough.
 If your code uses Unity coroutines with `Time.deltaTime`, playback implementation would be impossible as you can't feed Unity your recorded deltaTime.

 This is where **Wise Timing** comes in.
 Instead of using Unity coroutines and `Time.deltaTime`, you can use [WiseTiming](Assets/DevLocker/Timing/WiseTiming/WiseTiming.cs) instance.
 This gives you control over the deltaTime value used by the user code and order of execution.
 You can also have multiple instances for parallel simulation with different speeds (i.e. each character can have different time speed, slowing down some of them).